ThatcherC/RadarPro/README.md

 courtesy of JAXA and the Japanese Ministry of Economy, Trade, and Industry (METI), which is permitted under the [Alaska Satellite Facility/ALOS PALSAR EULA](https://asf.alaska.edu/uncategorized/eula/) provided the data is used for peaceful purposes and the attributing is given to JAXA/METI.
+The L1.0 product I have done most of my testing on is available [here](https://github.com/ThatcherC/RadarPro/releases/download/initial/Cape.zip) - just unzip it into this repo's directory on your computer.